ofajs/p-icons/web-site/README.md

 ## How to Deploy web-site

-We have defined a `GitHub Actions` event trigger using `on: workflow_dispatch`.
+We have defined a `GitHub Actions` event trigger `Deploy Docs WebSite` using `on: workflow_dispatch`.
 It specifies a manual trigger event, allowing the workflow to be triggered manually via the GitHub interface.

-Specifically, when you click on the `Actions` tab on the repository page in GitHub, and then select the relevant workflow, a `Run workflow` button will appear.
+Specifically, when you click on the `Actions` tab on the repository page in GitHub, and then select the  `Deploy Docs WebSite` workflow, a `Run workflow` button will appear.
 When you click this button, it will trigger the event associated with that workflow.